 What does “commission” mean to the IRS?

-The IRS considers commission as “supplemental wage,” or wages given to an employee outside his or her regular wages.
+The IRS considers commission as “supplemental wage,” or wages given to employees outside their regular wages.
 A bonus check, any compensation for overtime, back pay, severance pay, awards or prizes, and payments for nondeductible moving expenses are just a few examples of supplemental wages.
 The method chosen for taxation depends not only on whether your employer withholds taxes from regular pay but also on how your commission and regular wages are paid to you.

 Calculating Commission Taxes